\appendix ¶Synopsis:

 for another example.

-The appendix package adds the command
+The appendix package

-‘Appendices’ with a command like
+can change the word ‘Appendices’ with a command like

 \renewcommand{\appendixname}{Specification}, as well as a

 number of other features.
-See the documentation on CTAN.